IBM/dbb/Pipeline/RunIDZCodeReview/README.md

-# Run IBM IDZ Code Review in Batch based on the DBB Build Report
+# Run IBM IDz Code Review in Batch based on the DBB Build Report

-This sample groovy script lets you embed the IDZ Code Review Application, also known as IDZ Software Analyzer, into your CI/CD pipeline.
+This sample groovy script lets you embed the IBM Developer for z/OS (IDz, formerly RDz) Code Review Application, also known as IDz Software Analyzer, into your CI/CD pipeline.
 It requires that the IDZ code analysis tool is installed via FMID HAKGxxx.
-Please see the documentation at https://www.ibm.com/support/knowledgecenter/SSQ2R2_14.2.0/com.ibm.rsar.analysis.codereview.cobol.doc/topics/cac_zosbatch_overview.html
+Please see the documentation at [https://www.ibm.com/docs/en/developer-for-zos/16.0?topic=review-code-application-zos](https://www.ibm.com/docs/en/developer-for-zos/16.0?topic=review-code-application-zos)

 This sample groovy `RunCodeReview.groogy` script
 - extracts information about the processed source code (Record Type TYPE_COPY_TO_PDS) from the DBB BuildReport.json
-- assembles and runs a JCL to invoke IDZ Code Review in Batch
+- assembles and runs a JCL to invoke IDz Code Review in Batch

 ## Processing flow
 - Read command line parameters and the mandatory ```codereview.properties``` file for externalizing parameters - either via cli parameter or from its default location.
 - Read DBB's BuildReport.json from the pipeline work directory
 - Parse and extract processed source code info from COPY_TO_PDS records from the build report
 - Extract the SYSLIB information
-- Generates an JCLExec for invoking the IDZ Code Review application
+- Generates an JCLExec for invoking the IDz Code Review application
 - Stores the IDZ Code review reports ```CodeReviewCSV.csv```, ```CodeReviewJUNIT.xml```  as well as the JCL spool in the workdir.

 ## Return codes
 The script will exit with the following return codes:
 - 0 - No problem encountered
-- 1 - Maximum acceptable return code of Code Review exceeded
+- 1 - Maximum acceptable return code of IDz Code Review exceeded
 - 2 - Wrong configuration (Missing Property Group file, while no SYSLIB concatenation was found or defined).

 ### Example invocations: